8891689/minikey/README.md

 # minikey

-Faster key mini 22 or 30 generator and supports converting mini key to hex key output.
+Faster BTC MINI private key 22 or 30 generator and supports converting mini key to hex key output.

 **Please read all this document before to use the program**

 ## Download